• Skip to main content

 How to Play

 • Game board.
-You can make your own, or use our printable (see form at the bottom of the post) The board consists of two triangles connected to each other in a butterfly shape at a common point.
+You can make your own, or use our printable (see form below) The board consists of two triangles connected to each other in a butterfly shape at a common point.
 Two vertical lines bisect each triangle and a single, horizontal line crosses the length of both triangles, passing through the center vertex.
-Three “points” lie on each vertical line.
+Three "points" lie on each vertical line.

 • Nine tokens per player.
 Use beads, coins, pieces from another game, buttons, etc.